Instant NC Flood Insurance at Great Rates. Fast Coverage.

 Do I need flood insurance in North Carolina?

-We believe that most homeowners think about Flood insurance in North Carolina at some point, maybe before buying a home or during the closing process.
+It is important to have flood insurance coverage in North Carolina because our beloved state has seen a fair share of flooding, and there is likely more coming.
+We believe that most homeowners think about flood insurance in North Carolina at some point, maybe before buying a home or during the closing process.
 However, many of us only think about it when a big storm looms or we have heard on the news that there is flooding forecasted or happening too close to our home.

-I ask you to consider the facts: 20 percent of all flooding events across our nation come in areas that are considered low risk.
+If your home or business is in a flood zone, that is considered a low flood-risk area.
+Sadly, many homeowners decide to forgo purchasing coverage because they believe they are safe from flooding.
+Some real estate and insurance agents may even say you don’t need it.
+However, I ask you to consider the facts: 20 percent of all flooding events across our nation come in areas that are considered low risk.
 After our last few major storms (Hurricane Harvey), we saw flooding in these low-risk areas.
 80 percent of these individuals had water in their homes or buildings and didn’t have flood insurance coverage.

 map of flooding in north carolina